St Stephen Walbrook, London

 St Stephen Walbrook is a delight, a stunning work of 17th-century architecture that deserves to be mentioned in the same breath as Sir Christopher Wren's more famous work at St Paul's Cathedral.
 The church is regularly open to visitors and was open when we visited.
-The church is equidistant from Bank and Cannon Street tube stations, both under 5 minutes walk away.
+The church is equidistant from Bank and Cannon Street tube stations, both under five minutes walk away.

 About St Stephen Walbrook

 Address: 39 Walbrook, London, Greater London, England, EC4N 8BN

 Attraction Type: Historic Church

 Location: On Walbrook, next to Mansion House.
 Easily reached from Bank or Cannon Street tube stations.